corsonknowles/RegExTranslator.com/README.md

 This web application began with a question: Is it possible to build a Google Translate for regular expressions?
 It turns out that with 9 days and an amazing team of engineers in San Francisco, the answer is a resounding, "Yes."

 Regular expression are incredibly useful and powerful.
 Their abstract nature allows them to be used in almost all modern programming languages.
 This very level of abstractness however is also what makes regular expressions difficult for even experienced programmers to parse.
-The intent of **RegEx Translator** is to turn regular expressions into something more readable.
+The intent of [**RegEx Translator**](https://www.regextranslator.com) is to turn regular expressions into something more readable.
 In addition to decoding regex, our web app’s two-way translation service makes Regular Expressions more accessible for programmers to craft and modify.
-You can even save regular expressions to your account, and keep a toolkit of your own analytical creations to return to and modify as needed.
+You can even save regular expressions to your account, keeping a toolkit of your own analytical creations to return to and modify as needed.

 ## Core Functionality